ch4mpy/spring-addons/samples/tutorials/README.md

 - enrich security SpEL

 ### [`resource-server_with_additional-header`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_additional-header)
-Shows how to use a custom header together with the access token to build a custom authentication
+Use a custom header, in addition to the access-token, to build a custom authentication.

 ### [`resource-server_with_introspection`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_introspection)
 Quite like `resource-server_with_oauthentication`, using token introspection instead of JWT decoder.
 Please note this is likely to have performance impact.

 ### [`resource-server_with_ui`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui)
-This tutorial shows how to add additional filter-chains for specified routes.
+Add a security filter-chain for specific routes.
 This enables to use a client filter chain for the UI resources (with OAuth2login), the default filter-chain for all other routes being designed for REST API (as done in other tutorials).

 ### [BFF](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/bff)
 Introduction to the **B**ackend **F**or **F**rontend pattern with `spring-cloud-gateway` as middle-ware between a rich browser application secured with sessions and a Spring OAuth2 resource-server.